When it comes to drama television series, there might not be a better destination than Netflix.

 There are great teen drams, political dramas, sci-fi and horror dramas, and everything in between, proving Netflix has something for everyone.

-Updated on October 3 – Every month movies come and go from Netflix, but luckily this month nothing changed for Netflix as far as original series.
+Updated on January 7 – Every month movies come and go from Netflix, but luckily this month nothing changed for Netflix as far as the original series.
 However, more new series arrive all the time and we will add new great ones as they come to this list.

-Here are some new releases that recently hit for you to check out when you finish our list: The Rain (Season 3), 3% (Season 4), The Great Heist, Stranger (Season 2), and Takki, Wentworth (Season 8), Greenleaf (Season 5), Baby (Season 3).
+Here are some new releases that recently hit for you to check out when you finish our list: The Rain, 3%, The Great Heist, Stranger, Takki, Wentworth, Greenleaf, Baby, Bridgerton, Dare Me, Hollywood, and Equinox.

 Ryan Murphy of American Horror Story brings a new drama to Netflix in the origin story of Nurse Ratched.